shafiqhossain/distributors/README.md

 # Distributors
 Show distributors over google map.
 This is an example on how you can show your distributors over the google map within a proximity range.
 Based on number of distributors, google map zoom level will auto adjusted.
+This example is based on Drupal 8.x

 Installation:
 1. Place the module into /modules folder